A Guide to Basal Body Temperature and Ovulation (+BBT Chart)

 However, BBT is only an estimate, and it cannot predict ovulation before it has occurred.
 To predict ovulation before it happens, you’ll need to track your levels of LH before and after ovulation to observe when an LH surge takes place.

-Without tracking your LH levels, you will only be able to estimate when you are going to ovulate next.
+Without tracking your LH levels and other hormones, you will only be able to estimate when you are going to ovulate next.
 This can be problematic because there is sometimes a great variation between ovulation days during different cycles, even in the same woman!
 As a result, you might get pregnant, even though you are TTA.

 There are lots of studies on the pros and cons of the BBT method: